junechakma/wexford-educare/coursedata.md

 ### **Start Your Business Journey Today**

 Ready to take the next step?
-For more details and expert help with your application, contact the advisory team at **Blossom Educare**.
+For more details and expert help with your application, contact the advisory team at **Wexford Educare**.

-**Email us for a free consultation at: info@blossomeducare.co.uk**
+**Email us for a free consultation at: info@wexfordeducare.com**

 **BA/BSc Business Management with Foundation Year (4 years)**
 -------------------------------------------------------------